 Last year, I began reading books from the Personal MBA Recommended Reading List, a collection of 100 best books about business.
-One of the books I read was The Goal: A Process of Ongoing Improvement by Eliyahu Goldratt.
+One of the books I read was The Goal by Eliyahu Goldratt.

 The Goal is a “business novel,” which means it presents didactic business-related ideas in a narrative form.
 I quickly read The Goal, its sequel, and most of the other business novels authored by Goldratt, his collaborators, and his imitators.